 you need some light weight program which can be loaded into limited amount of internal RAM , and configure all other stuff including Large External RAM, load OS file from some sophisticated source like , FAT or ext file system or even network into the Large RAM. and transfer the executing control to that.

-u-boot is just one of many bootloader programs , the good things about this is , as then name says in it is universal bootloader , it already support many different architecture. because it is already ported by large community to may different Architecture it is very famous. it is open source.
+u-boot is just one of many bootloader programs , the good things about this is , as then name says in it is universal bootloader , it already support many different architecture. because it is already ported by large community to many different Architecture so it is very famous. it is open source.

 u-boot already ported to the CPU which we are using here the Allwinner A13, u-boot already support the booting medium we need "FAT File system".